Expungement in the United States: Legislation

 A number of bills have been introduced in Congress that would allow expungement of a federal criminal record, but none have become law.

 Second Chance Act

-U.S. Representative Charles B. Rangel (D-NY15) proposed the Second Chance Act in 2007, 2009, and 2011, which was intended to "[amend] the federal criminal code to allow an individual to file a petition for expungement of a record of conviction for a nonviolent criminal offense".
+U.S. Representative Charles B. Rangel proposed amendments to the Second Chance Act (2007) in 2009 and 2011, which were intended to "[amend] the federal criminal code to allow an individual to file a petition for expungement of a record of conviction for a nonviolent criminal offense."
+Representative Rangel was unsuccessful in this pursuit.

 Fresh Start Act

-U.S. Representative Steve Cohen (D-TN9) introduced H.R.
+U.S. Representative Steve Cohen introduced H.R.
 2449 or The Fresh Start Act of 2011 during the 112th Congress, which would have allowed certain non-violent offenders to seek expungement of otherwise lifelong felonies.
+The bill was introduced but was not brought for a vote.

 REDEEM Act

-In July 2014, Senators Rand Paul and Cory Booker introduced the Record Expungement Designed to Enhance Employment (REDEEM) Act, a bi-partisan bill in an effort to reform the criminal justice system which would, in part, allow for the expungement of Federal criminal records for one time, non-violent offenses.
+In July 2014, Senators Rand Paul and Cory Booker introduced the Record Expungement Designed to Enhance Employment (REDEEM) Act during the 115th Congress, a bipartisan bill in an effort to reform the criminal justice system which would, in part, allow for the expungement of Federal criminal records for one time, non-violent offenses.
+The bill was introduced but was not brought for a vote.